3 Programming Fundamentals in R (Part I)

 ## [1] TRUE

-And I can create a numeric vector with their (totally randomly generated!)4
+And I can create a numeric vector with their marks (which were randomly generated!)3

 rintro_marks <- c(69, 65, 80, 77, 86, 88, 92, 71)